Indulge in the Ultimate Sunday Lunch in Malta : 11Top Restaurant Picks

 For starters we chose a shared Maltese Platter, with olives and capers and cold cuts and pates and tomatoes and artichokes and bread and crackers; we were full before the main even arrived!

-A couple of hours after arriving, we left very full from our lunch and happy with our choice.
-Service was still in full flow in this very busy restaurant; I suspect Sunday Lunch would continue for a few more hours.
+A couple of hours after arriving, we left very full and happy with our choice.
+Service was still in full flow; I suspect Sunday Lunch would continue for a few more hours.

 If you are looking to experience a traditional Maltese Sunday lunch then I would thoroughly recommend United in Mgarr!